A Class of Dimension-free Metrics for the Convergence of Empirical Measures

 \section{Abstract}

 This paper concerns the convergence of empirical measures in high dimensions.
-We propose a new class of metrics and show that under such metrics, the convergence is free of the curse of dimensionality (CoD).
-Such a feature is critical for high-dimensional analysis and stands in contrast to classical metrics ({\it e.g.}, the Wasserstein distance).
-The proposed metrics originate from the maximum mean discrepancy, which we generalize by proposing specific criteria for selecting test function spaces to guarantee the property of being free of CoD.
-Therefore, we call this class of metrics the generalized maximum mean discrepancy (GMMD).
-Examples of the selected test function spaces include the reproducing kernel Hilbert space, Barron space, and flow-induced function spaces.
+We propose a new class of probability metrics and show that under such metrics, the convergence is free of the curse of dimensionality (CoD).
+Such a feature is critical for high-dimensional analysis and stands in contrast to classical metrics ({\it e.g.}, the Wasserstein metric).
+The proposed metrics fall into the category of integral probability metrics, for which we specify criteria of test function spaces to guarantee the property of being free of CoD.
+Examples of the selected test function spaces include the reproducing kernel Hilbert spaces, Barron space, and flow-induced function spaces.
 Three applications of the proposed metrics are presented: 1.
 The convergence of empirical measure in the case of random variables; 2.
 The convergence of $n$-particle system to the solution to McKean-Vlasov stochastic differential equation; 3.
 The construction of an $\varepsilon$-Nash equilibrium for a homogeneous $n$-player game by its mean-field limit.
-As a byproduct, we prove that, given a distribution close to the target distribution measured by GMMD and a certain representation of the target distribution, we can generate a distribution close to the target one in terms of the Wasserstein distance and relative entropy.
+As a byproduct, we prove that, given a distribution close to the target distribution measured by our metric and a certain representation of the target distribution, we can generate a distribution close to the target one in terms of the Wasserstein metric and relative entropy.
 Overall, we show that the proposed class of metrics is a powerful tool to analyze the convergence of empirical measures in high dimensions without CoD.